Ismail Riahi: Family life

+He married Nosrat Vakili, had four children (one of them died at the age of one), six grand-children and seven great-grand children, all of them (except his dead child) alive to this date.

+His wife is now ninety-nine years old, living in Paris.
+His only son, Ghobad, lives in Pennsylvania, his two children Sepand and Negin also live in the US.
+Negin has two children, named Max and Leila, who are now adults.
+Ismail's oldest daughter, Roshan, had two children named Roxaneh and Darius.
+Darius has two children named Nora and Alexander, and he lives with them in Canada.
+Roxaneh lives in Paris.
+Ismail's youngest daughter, Sousan, has two children, Naz and Nassim.
+Naz has a child named Dara, and they live in Connecticut.
+Nassim has two children named Ava and Zacharie, and they live in Nairobi.
+Ismail is buried in the Montparnasse cemetery, in Paris.

 Ministerial period

 First Cabinet Prime Minister Amir Abbas Hoveyda, with General Ismaïl Riahi.

 During his ministerial period, the land reform that had begun before him continued.
 During his time as Minister, the White Revolution took place, one of the foundations of which was land reform.

 With his departure from the Ministry of Agriculture, the ministry was transformed into the Ministry of Agriculture, Agricultural Production and Natural Resources (apparently in the second cabinet), and a series of changes were made to the minister's authority.

 After the ministerial period

 From 1971 to 1978, he was the head of the Southern Fisheries Department.